MicrosoftDocs/WSL/WSL/install-win10.md

 lxrun installs Ubuntu user-mode by default on top of the Windows Subsystem for Linux.

 > Since moving to the store, we have stopped keeping this user-mode image up to date.
-When you're done, run `apt-get update`.
+When you're done, run `sudo apt-get update` and then `sudo apt-get upgrade`.

 1. Turn on Developer Mode